-Daily math review is a critical component to every math classroom.
+Daily math review is a critical component of every math classroom.
 Imagine learning something new and then never revisiting it.
 I bet you’d be pretty rusty if you ever had to actually use your newly learned skill, wouldn’t you?
-This is exactly why I feel so passionate about incorporating some time in each and every day for review of previously taught concepts.
+This is exactly why I feel so passionate about incorporating some time in each and every day for a review of previously taught concepts.
 Once I started doing this in my own classroom, the results were astounding.
 In this post, I’m going to go over the benefits of daily math review and my favorite ways to actually incorporate it into the classroom.

 Why Make Time for Reviewing